While the NFL trade deadline has been a snoozefest, the Seahawks could make key moves this year

 That’s good news for the Seahawks, who at 5-2 still have aspirations of contending for a title this year.
 As Russell Wilson said Thursday, in the wake of Seattle’s disappointing loss to Baltimore, “Everything is still in front of us.”
 The Seahawks’ weaknesses have certainly revealed themselves — and you can count on Pete Carroll and general manager John Schneider to be aggressive over the next 72 hours or so in trying to fix them.

 The Seahawks, in fact, have always been ahead of the curve in this regard.
-And I’m not just talking about Monday’s acquisition of safety Quandre Diggs from Detroit (part of a flurry of deals already this month and last that has seen valuable players like safety Minkah Fitzpatrick go from Miami to Pittsburgh; cornerback Jalen Ramsay from Jacksonville to the Rams; cornerback Marcus Peters from the Rams to Baltimore; wide receiver Mohamed Sanu from Atlanta to New England; and wide receiver Emmanuel Sanders from Denver to San Francisco.
+And I’m not just talking about Monday’s acquisition of safety Quandre Diggs from Detroit (part of a flurry of deals already this month and last that has seen valuable players such as safety Minkah Fitzpatrick go from Miami to Pittsburgh; cornerback Jalen Ramsey from Jacksonville to the Rams; cornerback Marcus Peters from the Rams to Baltimore; wide receiver Mohamed Sanu from Atlanta to New England; and wide receiver Emmanuel Sanders from Denver to San Francisco).
 In virtually every case, the team with its eyes on the playoffs got a player to plug into the lineup; the other team got draft picks they hope will put them there soon, in a league designed for quick turnarounds.

 There’s surely more of that to come, too.
 Eight teams already have five or more losses through the seventh week of the season, and another six have four losses and some serious soul-searching to do.
 All the rest consider themselves serious contenders.
 That’s a pretty even mix of teams looking to add and those possibly willing to subtract — a perfect formula for a frenetic Monday and Tuesday.

 The Seahawks could obviously use help at tight end with the season-ending injury to Will Dissly.
 I’d suspect that’s where Schneider would (and should) concentrate his efforts, particularly if the Duane Brown injury is serious enough to keep stealing George Fant away from his preferred role as a blocking tight end.
 The tight-end names being thrown around as potentially on the market include Tampa Bay’s O.J.
-Howard, Cincinnati’s Tyler Eifert, and Atlanta’s Austin Hooper.
+Howard, Cincinnati’s Tyler Eifert and Atlanta’s Austin Hooper.
 There are surely others.

-It’s possible the Seahawks could look to beef up their wide receiving core, or tinker with their defense.
+It’s possible the Seahawks could look to beef up their wide-receiving corps, or tinker with their defense.
 Schneider showed long ago that he’s not one who is shy to pull the trigger on a trade at any time of the year.
 He is the one, after all, who acquired Marshawn Lynch from Buffalo in October of 2010, and Duane Brown from Houston in October of 2017.

-Six days after the Lynch trade, Schneider undid one of the Seahawks’ worst-ever midseason trades; wide receiver Deion Branch who had been acquired from New England by previous GM Tim Ruskell for a first-round pick in 2006, was sent by Schneider back to New England for a fourth-round pick.
+Six days after the Lynch trade, Schneider undid one of the Seahawks’ worst midseason trades: Wide receiver Deion Branch, who had been acquired from New England by previous GM Tim Ruskell for a first-round pick in 2006, was sent back to New England for a fourth-round pick.
 That pick turned into K.J.
 Wright, still a Seattle defensive mainstay.

 Similarly, Schneider traded the previous regime’s biggest draft bust, linebacker Aaron Curry, to Oakland in October of 2011 for a seventh-round pick that become guard J.R.
 Sweezy, a starter on Seattle’s Super Bowl-winning team.

 A lot of good work can be done in October, coming and going.
 And look for the Seahawks to try to get another piece of the action.